What do you do if you’ve lost or found a pet? Don’t panic. There are several places you can call for help:

 Be neighborly.
 Introduce yourself and your pets to your neighbors.
 This makes it more likely for them to alert you if your pet is spotted running about unsupervised.
 Also make sure you’re a good neighbor.
 If your pet frequently roams, barks, eliminates in their yard or otherwise annoys your neighbors, they may not be so quick to alert you to a sighting.

 Secure your property.
 Make sure fences are high enough to deter the most athletic pets as well as deep enough to foil the most determined diggers.
 Pets are problem solvers, too, so avoid creating “launch pads” with furniture or trash cans.
+Here is a link to Roll Bars for Fences and Catios.

 Train your pet not to bolt through open gates and doors.
 Work through other behavioral issues such as relentless digging or not coming when called.